Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Experiments

 For the calculation of the memory footprint of the \texttt{\ac{toad}} models, the proposed memory layout is used.
 For the \texttt{\ac{toad}} models, it is distinguished between the memory layout without applying penalization during training, i.e., $\iota=0$ and $\xi=0$, and the best-performing models with penalization.
 For the comparison visualized in Figure \ref{fig:results_baselines}, the best-performing models with a memory consumption less than or equal to the respective upper limit were chosen from the grid search results.
 Thus, the number or depth of trees of models at the same memory limit for the same dataset may differ for different model types.
-We expect \texttt{\ac{toad}} to outperform the baseline implementations as it does not require pointers to its children, it encodes boolean values with only 2 bits, and a suitable penalty configuration encourages the model to reuse features and thresholds.
+We expect \texttt{\ac{toad}} to outperform the baseline implementations as it does not require pointers to its children, it encodes boolean values with only 2 bits, and a suitable penalty configuration encourages the model to reuse features and thresholds. {Thus, \texttt{\ac{toad}} especially benefits from the pointer-less tree layout, which is strong for complete trees, whereas a standard child-pointer layout also allows deeper non-complete trees without wasting too many resources. }